A Real Space Description of Field Induced Melting in the Charge Ordered Manganites: II. the Disordered Case: Introduction

 \section{Introduction}

+Strong correlation among spin, charge, orbital and lattice degrees of freedom has made manganites a very active area of experimental\cite{mang-book,tok-rev} and theoretical \cite{dagotto1,edmc,other_theory} research.
+The strong coupling among different degrees of freedom leads, not only to novel phases, but also to phase separation tendencies.
+The interplay of this phase separation tendency and disorder lies at the heart of the phenomenon of colossal magnetoresistance (CMR)\cite{dag-1-cmr,dag-2-cmr}.

+Metal insulator transition by varying temperature\cite{PhysRevLett.108.237202,tok_melt1,tok_melt2,tok_melt3}, electric\cite{PhysRevB.89.014425,PhysRevB.88.024415,current-2} or magnetic\cite{kuwahara-1,kuwahara-2,cheong,parisi-1,parisi-2,parisi-3,parisi-4} fields is of great interest not just for CMR effect but also for understanding how different participating degrees of freedom respond to time dependent perturbation.
+This naturally leads to questions on the relaxation of competing phases and nonequilibrium response.
+Disorder is unavoidable in these materials and add further complications by suppressing ordering tendencies and creating local pinning centers.
+These issues are particularly important in understanding pump probe and optical excitation experiments\cite{dyn-1, dyn-2, dyn-3,Nature_Materials_Polli:2007di, PhysRevB.80.115128} apart from thermal and magnetic field cycling induced phase transitions.
+In our companion paper\cite{clean-long} we have addressed issues of this nature for a clean system.
+This paper discusses disorder effects.

+Given the intense activity in the field of manganites in the past decade, many aspects such as colossal magnetoresistance, multiferroic properties, doping, temperature and disorder effects have been extensively studied.
+We refer to the companion paper\cite{clean-long} on the clean field melting problem for details of the existing literature in this field.
+Here we focus on half doped manganites.

-The half-doped state in the manganites\cite{mang-book,tok-rev,dagotto1,other-theory} has been thoroughly explored in the recent past.
-In particular, the magnetic field induced melting of the charge order (CO) has been probed experimentally to map out the hysteretic response, and the bandwidth dependence of the `melting' field in systems with low\cite{respaud}, intermediate\cite{kuwahara,tokura-2,other-exp} and strong\cite{bicr-prl} disorder.
-While these results were primarily concerned with the bulk signature of melting, there have also been attempts to probe the spatial nature of field melting, directly\cite{melt-exp1,trokiner,cheong} and indirectly\cite{melt-exp2,melt-exp3,freitas,parisi}.
+The magnetic field induced melting of the charge order (CO) in the half doped manganites has been probed extensively.
+Experiments have mapped out hysteretic response and bandwidth dependence of the `melting' field in systems with low \cite{respaud}, intermediate \cite{kuwahara-1,kuwahara-2,tok_melt1,tok_melt2,tok_melt3,other_exp} and strong \cite{akahoshi} disorder.
+The spatial nature has also been extensively investigated \cite{PhysRevLett.108.237202,chen-1,chen-2,trokiner,cheong,melt-exp2a,melt-exp2b,freitas,parisi}.

-The main attempts at theoretical understanding have been in the `clean' problem\cite{kp-am-pm1,satpathy,fratini,cep-hrk1} with only an initial attempt \cite{short} probing the effect of disorder on field melting.
-The effort to understand the `clean' problem is understandable because even without disorder there were many issues which have been clarified only recently\cite{cep-hrk1,short,clean-long}.
-These studies, alongwith an experimental understanding of the systematics of disorder \cite{atfld1,tomioka}, set the stage for an attempt on the disordered field melting problem.
+Theoretical results\cite{kp-am-pm1,satpathy,fratini,cep_hrk1} on clean system and our companion paper\cite{clean-long} set the stage for the present work on disorder effects.
+Our goal is to understand the strikingly different response of similar bandwidth charge ordered manganites to magnetic fields \cite{atfld1,atfld2,tomioka}, to capture the disorder induced rounding of melting transition and to explain the real space nature of the field melted state in presence of disorder.